-However for studio-approved DRM content the Grand Unification Standard does not quite exist.
-Also Apple’s DRM currently uses Sample-AES encryption – wherein content is encrypted by AES-128 in Cipher in Counter Mode, whereas Widevine and Playready support AES-128 in Cipher Block Chaining Mode.
+However, for studio-approved DRM content, the Grand Unification Standard does not quite exist.
+Also Apple’s Playready DRM currently uses Sample-AES encryption – wherein the content is encrypted by AES-128 in Cipher in Counter Mode, whereas Widevine and Playready support AES-128 in Cipher Block Chaining Mode.
 For this reason streaming services have to still encode and package content twice for different devices and platforms, and have to keep multiple copies on edge CDN locations.

-As a result of this streaming services ultimately have to package the videos twice, with the different encryption modes.
-Until all 3 major stages of content preparation – encoding, encryption and packaging are mutually compatible, streaming services and ultimately customers will have to keep paying the higher costs for storage space across the servers and edge locations.
+As a result of this streaming services ultimately have to package the videos twice, with different encryption modes.
+Until all 3 major stages of content preparation – encoding, encryption, and packaging are mutually compatible, streaming services and ultimately customers will have to keep paying higher costs for storage space across the servers and edge locations.

 At VdoCipher we maintain the strongest content protection for videos.
 We also work extremely hard to deliver the best viewer experience.
 We'd love to hear from you, and help boost your video streaming business.